-This report provides an overview of Mexico’s mobile market, including a range statistical data as well as subscriber forecasts to 2021.
+This report provides an overview of Mexico’s mobile market, including a range statistical data as well as subscriber forecasts.

-Telcel (América Móvil), AT&T Mexico (Iusacell, Nextel Mexico), Movistar (Telefónica), Televisa, Globalstar, Unefón, Virgin Mobile, Weex.
+Telcel (América Móvil), AT&T Mexico (Iusacell, Nextel Mexico), Movistar (Telefónica Mexico), Televisa, Globalstar, Unefón, Virgin Mobile, Weex, AT&T Mexico.